solana-foundation/developer-content/docs/programs/overview.md

 ---
-title: Developing On-chain Programs
+title: Overview of Developing On-chain Programs
-sidebarLabel: Developing Programs
+sidebarLabel: Overview
+sidebarSortOrder: 0
+altRoutes:
+  - /docs/programs
 ---

 Developers can write and deploy their own programs to the Solana blockchain.